Appointments and Background:

 - Visiting Research Scientist at Parkview Health Research Center.

 - PhD from Cornell University (advised by Steve Wicker) (2016)

 - MS from Indian Statistical Institute (advised by BS Daya Sagar) (2010)

 My current research interests cut across human-computer interaction, data science, and public policy.
 We’ve developed the term Human-Centered Data Science to introduce this intersectional research area that develops human-centered algorithmic methodologies which combine the best advances in AI/ML methods with interpretive inquiry and design practices in order to make human-centered data-driven contributions to particular application areas.

 Specifically, I am very interested in understanding how algorithmic decision making processes are designed, implemented and evaluated in public services.
 In doing so, I often work with marginalized and vulnerable populations such as with the child welfare system, criminal justice system etc. My research is currently supported by the following organizations:

 Currently, I am interested in the following broad (and often intersecting) themes in my research:

-I am looking for students at Marquette (BS, MS, PhD) to work with me.
+I am always looking for motivated students at all levels (BS, MS, PhD) to work with me.
 If you are interested, please read this and get in touch.
-This is my cv, github, google scholar and dblp profile.
+Here is my cv, github, google scholar and dblp profile.
 This is the Marquette Computational Social Science Lab website for more information on the lab and lab members.

 If you want to get in touch please feel free to email me at shion [dot] guha [at] marquette [dot] edu.